John Quinn (collector): Biography

 Quinn was born in Tiffin, Ohio, one of seven children (only two of whom are known to have survived childhood) born to an Irish baker and grocer, James William Quinn, and his wife, Mary (née Quinlan).
 He grew up in nearby Fostoria, where his parents had relocated in 1871, a year after John's birth.
 His paternal grandparents, James, a blacksmith, and Mary (née Madigan) Quinn, natives of County Limerick, had settled in Tiffin in 1851.

 After graduating from the University of Michigan and Georgetown University Law School, followed by a degree in international relations from Harvard University, Quinn became a successful New York lawyer, getting involved in New York’s Tammany Hall politics, but when his candidate did not get the nomination at the 1912 Democratic National Convention he became disgusted with the whole system and became an art patron, art collector, and collector of manuscripts.

 By 1910, Quinn’s tastes in art had become more worldly.
-Naturalistic portraits and loosely painted landscapes by English and Irish artists were only the foundation of his collection.
-As the second decade of the 20th-century began, his interests shifted across the English Channel to works by Manet, Camille Pissarro, and Pierre Puvis de Chavannes.
-He began to buy traditional paintings, drawings, sculpture and decorative art from China and Japan.
+Naturalistic portraits and loosely painted landscapes by English, Welsh and Irish artists were only the foundation of his collection.
+As the second decade of the 20th century began, his interests shifted across the English Channel to works by Manet, Camille Pissarro, and Pierre Puvis de Chavannes.
+He began to buy traditional paintings, drawings, sculpture, and decorative art from China and Japan.
 His French adviser for Post-Impressionist art was Henri-Pierre Roche, who later wrote the novel Jules et Jim.
 Quinn and Roche worked together to develop the famous 1913 Armory Show.

 Quinn was a principal supporter and purchaser of manuscripts of novelist Joseph Conrad during his lifetime.
 He met Irish poet W. B. Yeats in 1902 and became a major supporter, helping him found the Abbey Theatre.

 According to author Richard Spence, Quinn was a supporter of the Irish nationalist cause and associated with figures such as John Devoy and Roger Casement, although he had reportedly worked for British Intelligence services before, during, and after World War I. In this role he acted as case officer for, among others, Aleister Crowley, who was an agent provocateur posing as an Irish nationalist in order to infiltrate anti-British groups of Irish and Germans in the United States.

 In the early 1920s Quinn represented Margaret Anderson and Jane Heap for their publication in The Little Review of serial portions of James Joyce's Ulysses, which the U.S. Post Office had found "obscene".

 Quinn was a friend of American poet Ezra Pound.
 Quinn gave financial assistance to Pound and T.S.
 Eliot, and helped Eliot to negotiate contracts with U.S. publishers.
 In gratitude, Eliot sent Quinn the original manuscript of The Waste Land in 1923, containing editorial suggestions by Pound and Vivienne Eliot written on the drafts.